sentrychris/codepad/README.md

-The PHP code and version is base64 encoded and submitted to `http/manager.php`, the manager then base64 decodes the data and runs a check on the code input against disabled functions, if the check comes back clean, a new process is created with stream resources:
+The PHP code and version is base64 encoded and submitted to `http/manager.php`, the manager then base64 decodes the data and runs a check on the code input against disabled functions, if the check comes back clean, a new process is created with the following stream resources:

 ```php
 $proc = proc_open("sudo /opt/phpjail/php-$ver/bin/php /var/www/" . env("APP_NAME") . "/public/http/worker.php $ver", [